keyboard_arrow_up

 Double Suction Pumps

-A type of radial flow pump in which the fluid enters the impeller from both sides.
-Due to the extending of the shaft into the suction passage, double suction pumps are limited to pumping clear liquids.
+A type of radial flow pump where fluid enters the impeller from both sides.
+Due to the shaft extension into the suction passage, these pumps are typically used for clear liquids only.

 Mixed Flow Pumps